What Memory Card For The GoPro Mission 1?

 The GoPro Mission 1 and Mission 1 Pro use a single UHS micro SD memory card slot, which is exactly the same as the other GoPro cameras.

-GoPro recommend the use of a UHS-3 or V30 rated card with a Class A2 rating for the GoPro Hero13 Black.
+GoPro recommend the use of a UHS-3 or V30 rated card with a Class A2 rating for the GoPro Hero13 Black and GoPro Mission 1 series.
 The card you buy should be marked with these elements.

 What Memory Card For The GoPro Mission 1